nielitropar/computer-vision/README.md

 ---

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites
-To run these notebooks locally, you will need to have Python installed along with Jupyter Notebook or JupyterLab.
+All the notebooks are fully reproducible in [Google Colab](https://colab.research.google.com/) although to run these notebooks locally, you will need to have Python installed along with Jupyter Notebook or JupyterLab.
 We highly recommend using a virtual environment (e.g., `conda` or `venv`).

 ### Installation
 **1. Clone the repository to your local machine:**